Governance of the Universal Church after the Council of Trent

 Papal Administrative Concepts and Practices as exemplified by the Congregation of the Council between the Early Modern Period and the Present

-The research focuses on specific aspects, including the role of the Congregation of the Council in the complex processes of translating the Tridentine normative order throughout the Catholic world; the internal decision-making processes and operational procedures of the Congregation as well as the authority and validity of its decisions in local churches; the significance of the Roman Curia as the global interpretative and judicial authority; the coexistence of post-Tridentine canon law with different and pre-existing normative orders in Europe and beyond; and the development of the concept of interpretatio authentica from the Council of Trent until today.
+The research focused on specific aspects, including the role of the Congregation of the Council in the complex processes of translating the Tridentine normative order; the internal decision-making processes and operational procedures of the Congregation as well as the authority and validity of its decisions in local churches; the significance of the Roman Curia as global interpretative and judicial authority; the coexistence of post-Tridentine canon law with different and pre-existing normative orders in Europe and beyond; and the development of the concept of interpretatio authentica from the Council of Trent until today.

 The Group’s research was modulated into individual and team research projects.
 With individual research (2 Postdocs, 6 PhDs, 1 Master thesis projects) dedicated to different and complementary themes, the group was able to acquire and elaborate highly specific competences related to different periods, places and topics.
 These competences were pooled and reworked from an interdisciplinary perspective within the frame of team research projects.
 Our major aim was to share the results achieved with the scientific community and lay the foundations for solid, systematic research into an institution that has hitherto been little studied.